-- appointing, retaining, compensating, overseeing, evaluating, and, when appropriate, terminating our independent registered public accounting firm; - approving in advance all audit services and non-audit services to be provided to us by our independent registered public accounting firm;
+- appointing, retaining, compensating, overseeing, evaluating, and, when appropriate, terminating our independent registered public accounting firm; - approving in advance all audit services and non-audit services to be provided to us by our independent registered public accounting firm; - discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures; - reviewing with management its assessment of our internal control over financial reporting and disclosure controls and procedures; - overseeing our risk assessment and risk management processes;

-- discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures; - reviewing with management its assessment of our internal control over financial reporting and disclosure controls and procedures; - overseeing our risk assessment and risk management processes; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls, auditing or compliance matters, as well as for the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - · reviewing and ratifying all related party transactions, based on the standards set forth in our related party transactions policy; and - preparing and approving the Audit Committee report required to be included in our annual proxy statement.
+- establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls, auditing or compliance matters, as well as for the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - reviewing and ratifying major tax planning activities; - · reviewing and ratifying related party transactions, based on the standards set forth in our related party transactions policy; and - · preparing and approving the Audit Committee report required to be included in our annual proxy statement.

-Our Board of Directors has determined that each of the members of the Audit Committee satisfy the financial literacy and sophistication requirements of the SEC and applicable Nasdaq listing rules.
+Our Board of Directors has determined that each member of the Audit Committee satisfies the financial literacy and sophistication requirements of the SEC and applicable Nasdaq listing rules.
 In addition, our Board of Directors has determined that each of Ms. Helton and Mr. Groenhuysen qualifies as an "audit committee financial expert," as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act of 1933, as amended (Securities Act).

-Our Audit Committee met six times during 2017.
-Both our independent registered public accounting firm and management periodically meets privately with our Audit Committee.
+Our Audit Committee met seven times during 2018.
+Both our independent registered public accounting firm and management periodically meet privately with our Audit Committee.